 Labour shortage

-Labour shortage is an essential issue within the construction and installation sector.
+A labour shortage is an essential issue within the construction and installation sectors.
 The willingness of younger generations to pursue a career in construction or installation decreases year by year.
 Meanwhile, many baby boomers who are working in this sector will retire in the coming years.

-The digitalisation and industrialisation of the sector need to deal with labour shortages as well.
-It requires another kind of people, for whom working in the construction and installation sector is not top of mind.
+The digitalization and industrialization of the sector need to deal with labour shortages as well.
+It requires another kind of person, for whom working in the construction and installation sector is not top of mind.

-USP conducted several market studies and published different articles showing that labour shortage is an issue that will become even bigger in the upcoming years.
+USP conducted several market studies and published different articles showing that the labor shortage is an issue that will become even bigger in the upcoming years.
 Not just from a quantitative perspective (will we have enough people) but also from a qualitative perspective (will there be enough qualified people).
 This shortage is already visible for contractors, architects, HVAC and electrical installers, and painters.
+Read more on how to combat labour in construction industry.

-How does labour shortage already impact the industry?
+How does the labor shortage already impact the industry?

-The impact of labour shortage on manufacturers is enormous, such as:
+The impact of labour shortages on manufacturers is enormous, such as:

 - A negative effect on the growth of the construction and installation sector.